dward2/BME547/Lectures/github_teams.md

 | Planning | | | |
 | Communication | | | |
 | Execution | | | |
-* Share this with me and your teammates
+* Share this with me and your teammates via e-mail

+##### Work Plan for Final Project
-* As a team, develop milestones and issues.
+* As a team, develop milestones and issues for completing the project.
 * Assign a team member (and optional due date) to each issue.
-* Use of a project is optional.
+Remember that each team member should be assigned to one of the GUIs.
 * Communicate to me when your plan is complete so I may review it.

-* Target completion of plan by end of day Thursday, November 11.
+__Please target completion of your HRSS lookback and issues/milestones, and share them with me, by the end of day Saturday, April 2.__
 * I will be looking to see how you use Milestones/Issues for communication in my grading of the final project.